PAIN RELIEF WITHOUT SIDE EFFECTS

 JAW PAIN-STRESS CONNECTION

 Stress can initiate pain syndromes and aggravate other existing pain conditions.
 The jaw is particularly vulnerable to stress.
 Sustained stress can result in clenching and improper mastication.
-Most people who are stressed cannot perceived their stress levels.
+Most people who are stressed cannot perceive their stress levels.
 The excessive compressive forces in the jaw can stress the TMJ, periodontal ligaments, and muscles of the neck, jaw, and head.
 These pain syndromes are usually aggravated with daytime stress.

 RULING OUT OTHER PROBLEMS